-Much has been made of this government, like those before, being too London centric, focussing their efforts around this additional runway, along with the highly contentious HS2 project.
-Living on the fringes of the West Midlands and North West, I often finding myself travelling the lengths and breadths of the country with my job, I have been buoyed by the news around the investment awarded to Liverpool and Manchester regions.
+Much has been made of this government, like those before, being too London centric, focussing their efforts on this additional runway, along with the highly contentious HS2 project.
+Living on the fringes of the West Midlands and North West, I often find myself traveling the lengths and breadths of the country with my job, I have been buoyed by the news around the investment awarded to Liverpool and Manchester regions.

 Surely the investment in all of the above, together with the maligned and likely stalled HS3 project, will bring further investment into the northern half of the country.
 Will further devolution contribute to the speeding up of construction work, with local councils being more aware of where budgets need to be spent quickest?
 Conversely, will this extra layer of government decision making, through the reintroduction of Town Mayors, create more bureaucracy?
 From recent reading, my question is, would further local referendums result in the required reintroduction of these elected mayors, given that in 2012 the resulted was rejection in 9 of the 11 cities?